Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 Cashews are nontoxic, making them safe for dogs to consume.
 However, feeding your furry friend cashews should be done in moderation.

-Like most nuts, cashews have a high fat content, and too much consumption will lead dogs to develop a slew of health issues.
+Like most nuts, cashews have a high fat content, and too much consumption will lead dogs to develop a slew of health issues such as pancreatitis and obesity.

 When sharing these nuts with your dog, make sure that they are not mixed with other nuts as some varieties are toxic to him.